LimoB/LimoB/README.md

-# Hi There, 👋 I'm Boaz Limo
+# 👋 Hi There, I'm Boaz Limo

-🚀 Passionate about building modern, scalable web applications with clean architecture and powerful tooling.
+💡 I'm a passionate **Software Engineer** focused on building modern, scalable, and reliable systems using clean architecture, test-driven development, and powerful tooling.

 ---